OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Fundamentals/FundamentalsCourse.md

 The first check (`1 < 2`) gets coerced into `true`, which is coersed into `1` and then we get true.
 It's a happy accident, but now what actually happens.
 Because in the second example we see something intuitive that is not the case in JS

 EMBRACE COERCION YEAH.
-The professor does not think codebase should be dumbed down to the common denominator
+The professor does not think codebase should be dumbed down to the common denominator.
+Coding style should makes value types plain and obvious.
+Embrace coercion, implicit/explicit.
+Make sure the types are clear.
+Thus corner cases are covered safely.
+Dynamic typing is JSs strong quality.

+Implicitness in JS is an abstraction.

+## `==` vs `===`

+`==` checks loose equality - checks value, while `===` checks for strict equality checks value and type